 Lava flows always run downhill.
 At 2000 degrees fahrenheit, lava can destroy or bury everything in its path, including houses, roads and utilities.
+The impact of lava flows on infrastructure is significant, because even if your home is not destroyed during an eruption, your access and your utility lines could be buried.
 In addition, volcanoes produce vog, and these sulfuric fumes adversely affect people, especially asthmatics.

 On the other hand, volcanoes are one of nature’s most beautiful creations, and the Hawaiian Islands wouldn't be here without successive volcanic eruptions.
 If you choose to live on the Big Island, you need to learn the basics about volcanoes, as well as mitigation.